rweigel/phys260/Kirchhoffs_Laws/Kirchhoffs_Laws.md

 4. Is it possible to use the above three equations to solve for $I_1$, $I_2$, and $I_3$ in terms of $\mathcal{E}$ and $R$?
 If yes, do it.
 If no, explain why.

    \ifsolutions
-   **Answer**: No. The equation for junction $X$ can be turned into the equation for junction $Y$ by multiplying all terms in either equation by $-1$.
+   **Answer**: No. The equation for junction $X$ can be turned into the equation for junction $Y$ by multiplying all terms in it by $-1$.
 Thus, the equations are not independent.
 Given that three independent equations are needed to solve for three unknowns, a solution is impossible with the equations requested in parts 1.--3.
    \fi